-MSRTKF CAN.signal -map RL -magn speedrearleft -sign dirrearleft,+=0,-=1 requires a search term and the Enum values for forward and backward, separated by comma without space.
+MSRTKF CAN.signal -map RL -magn speedrearleft -sign dirrearleft,+=0,-=1

+The '-magn' parameter accepts a search term for the magnitude of the signal.
+It does not need to be the precise identifier, as long as the search turns up only on result.
+The (optional) '-sign' parameter requires a search term and the Enum values for forward and backward, separated by comma without space.
 Here, +=1 means that a signal with value '1' announces positive wheel speed.
 Likewise, -=2 means that a signal with value '2' announces negative wheel speed.